AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 # Creating and using themes {#creating-and-using-themes}

-## Introduction {#introduction}

 You can create and apply themes to stylize an adaptive form <!-- or an interactive communication-->.
 A theme contains styling details for the components and panels.
 Styles include properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style reflects on the corresponding components.
 Theme is managed independently without a reference to an adaptive form <!-- or interactive communication -->.

-You can:

-* Create a theme
-* Edit and copy an existing theme
-* Download and upload an existing theme
-* Manage dependencies for a theme

 ## Creating, downloading, or uploading a theme {#creating-downloading-or-uploading-a-theme}